th0r88/jf.si/content/posts/2024-07-27-ipv6-asn-bgp-wireguard.md

 draft: false
 ---

-# IPv6 - How to start with ASN registration, get IPv6 allocation, BGP session, Wireguard setup, and tunnel on Pfsense,...

 I've been hearing for the last 15 years that [IPv6](https://en.wikipedia.org/wiki/IPv6) is the future.
 Is it though?
 Google [tracks it](https://www.google.com/intl/en/ipv6/statistics.html) and it seems we came a long way since pre-2010 and we're currently sitting at 45%.
 Not bad, not great.

 ![IPv6 Adoption](/images/ipv6_adoption.png)